crazyzlj/zhulj-blog/_posts/2016-03-17-Python-Env-For-GISer.md

 C:\Python26\Lib\site-packages\pywin32_system32\*
 to
 C:\Windows\System32
-Then, try this again in Python
+Then, try to import win32api or win32com.client in Python, it will be OK!
 >>> import win32api
 >>> import win32com.client
 ```

++ TO BE CONTINUE